Board Policy 4180

 Employees may also report claims using Board policy 7260, Uniform Grievance Procedure.
 If a claim is reported using Board policy 7260, then the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy.

 The Superintendent shall insert into this policy the names, addresses, and telephone numbers of the District’s current Nondiscrimination Coordinator and Complaint Managers.
+The Nondiscrimination Coordinator also serves as the District’s Title IX Coordinator.

 Dr. William Schmidt